Find your spot

 Homegrown mugwort: crafting savoury bean paste with exquisite balance and rich flavour.

-The quintessential souvenir from Taimadera temple is the Yomogi Mochi from Chushodo Honpo, a beloved delicacy among visitors.
+The quintessential souvenir from Taimadera temple is the Yomogi Mochi from Chujodo Honpo, a beloved delicacy among visitors.
 These bite-sized treats are inspired by the traditional Antsuke mochi of the region.

 They are crafted in the shape of delicate botan (peony) petals, evoking a sense of timeless elegance and local flavour.